dcharr16/Bossy/README.md

 ## User Experience:

 David and Kim are part of a larger wine and cheese tasting club.
 David is out of town but didnt want to miss out on future tasting sessions.
 So Kim logged into Bossy and marked the check list items.
-David was able find the bottle and cheeese at the store and leave a comment once it was completed.
+David was able find the bottle and cheese at the store and leave a comment once it was completed.